Meet the Maternity Team

 Matrons

 The Ward Matron is a senior member of staff who is responsible for the ward and ensuring excellent patient experience and safety.
 They support the senior sisters.
 They manage improvement of the patient experience and maintenance of public areas of the ward.
-In order to do this, our Matron has forged links with other professionals and departments.
-These include estates, facilities, infection control and patient/service user groups.
+In order to do this, our Matrons have forged links with other professionals and departments.
+These include estates, facilities, infection control and service user groups.

 Consultant Midwife

 Our Consultant Midwife role is one that provides leadership and education to other members of staff.
-They offer support and advocate for women in their birth choices.
+They offer support and advocate for service users in their birth choices.
 Together we will make sure that you are empowered to make an informed choice about your care.

 They are responsible for the delivery of Midwifery services.
-Their role covers all clinical areas within their Division (Maternity and Paediatrics), and they have a particular focus on quality, patient experience, strategy, governance, performance, and development of the workforce.
+Their role covers all clinical areas within their Division, and they have a particular focus on quality, patient experience, strategy, governance, performance, and development of the workforce.